A brief history of the May Day celebrations

 Image credit: Wirestock Creators/Shutterstock.com

-However, the pagan roots of the May Day festivities made them an alien concept to both the Church and State.
+However, the pagan roots of the May Day festivities made them an alien concept to both the Church and the State.
 In 1517, riots followed the banning of the usual May Day celebrations by the crown.
 It was reported that at least 14 protestors were hanged, with a further 400 plus being sentenced to death.
 The latter was eventually given a pardon by the ruling monarch, Henry VIII.

 Cancellation and Restoration